The 6 Best Ancient Stand-Alone and Cliff Dwellings in Arizona

 3. Montezuma Castle National Monument

 Some of the ancient cliff dwellings in Arizona, such as the Montezuma ruins, are considered castles.
 Not the opulent mansions typical for European countries.
-The Arizona’s “castles” can’t even compete with some of the former Dutch palaces turned fully-functional offices.
+The Arizona’s “castles” can’t even compete with some of the former Dutch palaces turned into fully-functional offices.

-The truth is, these Arizona’s castles, in particularity Montezuma Castle, still look a lot like regular cliff dwellings.
+The truth is, these Arizona’s castles, in particular Montezuma Castle, still look a lot like regular cliff dwellings.
 The difference is that the rooms were built on top of each other.
 In other words, Montezuma Castle is one of the rare multi-story cliff dwellings discovered in Arizona.

 Approximately 20 separate abodes were spread throughout 5 floors of the limestone cliff.
 The dwellings accommodated mostly the permanent residents and some of the tribes passing through Arizona.

 To preserve the cliff, no tours are allowed into the ancient structure nowadays.
 Signage with detailed layout of the rooms sit along a paved path in the park.
-Small window-openings in the cliff wall further indicate on the former occupancy of the area.
+Small window-openings in the cliff wall further indicate the former occupancy of the area.

 If you pay close attention, you can count all 5 floors.
 You may not be that lucky to detect all 20 ancient dwellings tucked in one cliff wall, located near Carp Verde, Arizona.
 Yet a feeling of something important, even sacred will be certainly present.